ElGuayaba/cs-go-match-predictor/README.md

 # cs-go-match-predictor

-A NLP exercise that wants to predict the approval rate of an opinion based on the general discussion on X
+A machine learning model that allows the user to predict CSGO match results using the information from two different teams.